rubygems/rfcs/text/0000-mfa-rollout.md

 This policy will be planned in phases and it will  be critical to send communications (eg. announcements and emails) outlining the policy (especially for Phase 2 and 3).

-## Phase 1: API Key and Gem Publishing Improvements (est. Early 2022 - Spring 2022)
+## Phase 1: API Key and Gem Publishing Improvements (est. Q1 2022 - Q2 2022)

 Along with the current features being implemented (setting MFA on certain keys and WebAuthn support), here is the guide level explanation of the further features we will implement for API keys.